manishnakar/laravel-sonarqube/README.md

 ## Configure with your Laravel project

-## Create a new file  "sonar-project.properties" in root folder of laravel project
+ Create a new file  [sonar-project.properties](sonar-project.properties) in root folder of laravel project.

-	# Required metadata
-	sonar.projectKey=testproject
-	sonar.projectName=testproject
-	sonar.projectVersion=1.0.0

-	# Path to the parent source code directory.
-	sonar.sources=app

-	# Language
-	# We've commented this out, because we want to analyse both PHP and Javascript
-	sonar.language=php

-	# Encoding of the source code
-	sonar.sourceEncoding=UTF-8

-	# Reusing PHPUnit reports
-	sonar.php.coverage.reportPath=ci/codeCoverage/codeCoverage.xml
-	sonar.php.tests.reportPath=ci/testResults.xml

-	# Here, you can exclude all the directories that you don't want to analyse.
-	# As an example, I'm excluding the Vendor directory
-	sonar.exclusions=vendor/**